What is "GEAC"?

-- Technology and Information Literacy - Developed common midterm and final exams that are given in 3 courses that meet the GE requirement for Computer Skills
+- INFORMATION LITERACY - Developed common midterm and final exams that are given in 3 courses that meet the GE requirement for Computer Skills

 Each competency was defined by a committee of faculty and assessment staff based on professional criteria in the disciplinary area(s), requirements of the GE curriculum, and ability to embed the measure in the GE curriculum.

 More than 70% were determined to be competent (ranged from 72% to 94%).
 We completed additional analyses of the data and discussed those results with faculty.
 We were able to engage some faculty in conversations about improving student learning and teaching.
 All measures need work and additional funding to continue to improve.